DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 ### Retrieving user input

-As mentioned earlier, we want users to enter a GitHub username and a repository name, and fall back to `RSSHub` if they don't enter the repository name in the request URL.
+As mentioned earlier, we need to retrieve the GitHub username and repository name from user input.
+The repository name should default to `RSSHub` if it is not provided in the request URL.
+Here's how you can do it:

 <code-group>
 <code-block title="Object destructuring" active>